wolfbzcg/Coincake/README.md

 **Coincake** is a professional digital asset service platform designed to provide users with a secure, stable, and efficient application experience.

-The platform focuses on reliability, security, and long-term maintainability, delivering a clean interface and optimized performance suitable for both new users and experienced participants.
+The platform emphasizes reliability, security, and long-term maintainability, delivering a clean interface and optimized performance suitable for both new users and experienced participants.

 ---